Mathnerd314/stroscot/docs/Commentary/State.rst

 Some arguments against:

 * Promises do not conform to functor or monad laws and thus are not safe for compositional refactoring.
-* JS promises allow execution after the promise is resolved or rejected, resulting in untraceable behavior (fixed in C# by using return/throw)
+* JS promises allow execution after the promise is resolved or rejected, resulting in untraceable behavior (fixed in C# by overriding return/throw instead of using resolve/reject)

 Monad combined with identity monad
 ----------------------------------